-- 1. Text book of pathology for dental student by harsh Mohan - 2.
-Basic pathology by cotran Kumar Robbins. - 3.
-Text book of microbiology for dental student by baveja - 4.
-Text book of medical microbiology by Rajesh Bhatia - 5.
-Textbook of medical microbiology by Arora & Arora
+- 1. Text Book Of Pathology For Dental Student By Harsh Mohan - 2.
+Basic Pathology By Cotran Kumar Robbins. - 3.
+Text Book Of Microbiology For Dental Student By Baveja - 4.
+Text Book Of Medical Microbiology By Rajesh Bhatia - 5.
+Textbook Of Medical Microbiology By Arora & Arora

-CO STATEMENTS (After completion of this course, student will be able to) Bloom's Level ~~~ CO1 Learn the pathological changes in various conditions, diseases and disorders, which are commonly treated by physiotherapy.
-L1 CO2 Demonstrate an understanding of the pathology of common diseases L2 that therapists would encounter in their daily practice CO3 Understanding of core concepts of microbiology L2 CO4 Know the methods used in study bacteria and can classify them.
-L2 CO5 Understand the various pathogens of humanity like bacteria's, L2 viruses and fungi.
+СО STATEMENTS (After completion of this course, student will be able to) CO1 Learn the pathological changes in various conditions, diseases and disorders, which are commonly treated by physiotherapy.
+CO2 Demonstrate an understanding of the pathology of common diseases that therapists would encounter in their daily practice.
+CO3 Understanding of core concepts of microbiology CO4 Know the methods used in study bacteria and can classify them.
+CO5 Understand the various pathogens of humanity like bacteria's, viruses and fungi.

-Course Do elivery methods
+Course Delivery methods

 CD1 Lecture by use of boards/LCD projectors/OHP projectors

 CD2 Tutorials/Assignments

 CD3 Seminars

 CD4 Self- learning advice using internets

-CD4 Laboratory teaching